 Which business areas will see a demand increase during coronavirus

 Who sees a coronavirus as a unique business opportunity?

-Grocery stores are experiencing a buying patterns shift.
+Grocery stores are experiencing buying patterns shift.
 Before, only 4% of Americans were shopping online, according to Nielsen.
-Now, during coronavirus outbreak average daily downloads of grocery apps increased by 218%, 160%, and 124% (Instacart, Walmart and Shipt).
+Now, during the coronavirus outbreak average daily downloads of grocery apps increased by 218%, 160%, and 124% (Instacart, Walmart, and Shipt).

 The situation with food delivery apps tends to go downwards.
 Though companies are ensuring to have non-contact policies, people start to realize it is both expensive and still not that safe as cooking meals at home.